eayvali/Deep-TSC/README.md

 - Data was collected using a cellphone attached to the waists of test subjects.
 Each person performs 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 - Data consists of  3-axial linear acceleration and 3-axial angular velocity  collected at a constant rate of 50Hz using  the embedded accelerometer and gyroscope of the phone.
-- To process training data from raw data , follow instructions [here](https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/)
+- To process training data from raw data , follow the instructions [here](https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/)

 ![HAR-class-dist](./pics/HAR-class-dist.png)